sellysantoso/hawt-starf-gentech/design/moodboarding/README.md

 A Mood Board is **not** a mock-up for a user interface design but it *should* help you to get to that step.

+## *Why* create a Mood Board?

+* :+1: It's a design tool!
+* :+1: Mood Boards can be shared with your team and your clients during planning.
+* :+1: Mood Boards can form part of the final project brief, promoting consensus and agreement.

 ## My mood board

 Let's say I'm creating an app for viewing and documenting hiking field notes for the West Macdonnell Ranges in the Northern Territory of Australia.
 I want the look and feel to be journal-like, using earthy colors and having some punchy titles.